-For many businesses, the numbers in GA reports are either inaccurate or, at the very least, wrongly interpreted.
-While this may not have been too much of an issue back in 2005 when it was launched, it is specifically concerning in 2023.
+For many businesses, the numbers in Google Analytics reports are either inaccurate or, at the very least, wrongly interpreted.
+It was less problematic in 2005 when launched, but is now notably concerning in 2023.

 Today, the majority of business marketing is done through social media – with the industry reaching $268 billion this year – and the data that social media analytics can provide are crucial in understanding customer habits and elevating the business as a result.